Siggg/culottes/demo_use_case.md

 ## meriting contributors

-* 10 eur / week to winners of oceans cleaning bounties who keep cleaning beaches
+* 0.05 ETH / week to winners of oceans cleaning bounties who keep cleaning beaches

-* 50 eur / week to a person who usually gives more that this to homeless people in the need
+* 0.3 ETH / week to a person who usually gives more that this to homeless people in the need

-* 30 eur / day for a person who really deserves it
+* 0.2 ETH / day for a person who really deserves it

-* 300 eur / day for a contributor to copyleft software, content or data who needs this money to  contribute full time and deserves being able to do so
+* 2 ETH / day for a contributor to copyleft software, content or data who needs this money to  contribute full time and deserves being able to do so

 * 150 eur / day for an educator who spends this money effectively and efficiently to protect a group of children from the risk of moral or civic difficulty when they grow up

-* 10 eur / day for a deserving firefighter, first responder, policeman, customs officer or soldier seriously wounded while carrying out their duties
+* 0.05 ETH / day for a deserving firefighter, first responder, policeman, customs officer or soldier seriously wounded while carrying out their duties

-* 10 eur / day for the child under the age of twenty-five years of a firefighter, first responder, policeman, customs officer or soldier who died while carrying out their duties
+* 0.05 ETH / day for the child under the age of twenty-five years of a firefighter, first responder, policeman, customs officer or soldier who died while carrying out their duties

 * 1 ETH / day for a person who efficiently spends more than this to fight climate change